kiransharma2016/cka_examprep/README.md

-#This repo will have materials for cka test and for practiioner as well.
+#This repo will have materials for cka test but it will be useful for practiioners as well.

 #### setting up kubernetes cluster